Garamantes/term-project-1/README.md

 ##How to build and run the project with Windows command line

-0. Locate the md file in src folder
+0. Locate the md file (ex test.md) in src folder
 1. Go to root directory (Where build.xml is located)
 2. >ant jar
-   This command will compile and build output.jar file in the bin folder.
+   This command will compile class files to bin folder
-3. Move to bin folder and run output.jar with input commands ex) ..\bin>java -jar output.jar -input test.md -output out.html
+3. Move to bin folder and run Main class with input commands ex) ...\bin>java -cp .;jtidy-r938.jar mdconverter.Main -input test.md -output out.html
 4. out.html file will be created in src folder.

 -----